 “What then is it I am dreaming at night, I have seen him as a raven with the honey dripping from his lips like the sweet greedy drooler that I ran from.
 The honey will turn into blood I tell you.
 I have seen you three in a grave and I never dreamed such a thing before your visit Fergus Mac Roich.”

 “I see you all at the mercy of Conchubar for no man forgets least of all a King when he loses in love.
-I see Fergus eating food he cannot swallow and I see his sons and you and your brothers all dead in Ireland and the wolves are howling and I am crying, I am crying, I am crying wont you listen, listen to me I am crying all of your tears.”
+I see Fergus eating food he cannot swallow and I see his sons and you and your brothers all dead in Ireland and the wolves are howling and I am crying, crying, crying.
+Why wont you listen to me who will be crying everyone’s tears.”

 But, a man will follow a path made by another man because he hopes that path will have less falling on it than if there were no path at all.
 The sons of Usnach followed Fergus’ path and brought their bravery and friendship with them thinking that was enough as my dreams turned into blood.

-Conchubar sent word that we were to stop at the fort of Borach on our way back.
-Borach had been ordered by the King to invite Fergus Mac Roich to a feast knowing that Fergus carried a geis (a vow mixed up with a taboo) making him bound to accept food that was made in his honour.
+Conchubars next order was sent and it was: we were to stop at the fort of Borach on our way back.
+Borach had been ordered by the King to invite Fergus Mac Roich to a feast knowing that Fergus carried a geis making him bound to accept food that was made in his honour.
 The rest of us were not invited and I warned them again.